hphelion/documentation/cloudos/services-overview.md

 - Peer service use cases/solutions/how to use/examples

 **Eve**.
 Provisioning, templates, build around templates provisioning service allowing you to create templates and provision those templates for infrastructure.
-This allows to take advantage of the orchestration feature in HP Cloud OS and OpenStack.
+This allows to take advantage of the orchestration feature in HP Helion Cloud OS and OpenStack.
 Eve can be used across multiple clouds

 - [Overview of the Eve service](/cloudos/services/eve/overview)
 - [Getting started with the Eve service](/cloudos/services/eve/getting-started/)